Design Challenge College FAQs

 SourceAmerica will pay expenses for each finalist team to travel to the finals event.
 A finalist team consists of one coach, up to five presenting team members, one agency representative, one subject matter expert (SME) and an SME assistant (if needed).
 In addition to the trip to Washington, DC, each team will receive a monetary award, which is divided and distributed as follows:

-- School: The educational establishment associated with the team will receive a check that corresponds with its team’s placement in the competition.
+- School: The educational establishment associated with the team will receive a $1,000 check.

-- Nonprofit Agency: The nonprofit agency associated with the team will receive a check that corresponds with its team's placement in the competition.
+- Nonprofit Agency: The nonprofit agency associated with the team will receive a $1,000 check.

 Projects are evaluated based on their impact on the workplace, not on their level of sophistication.
 For example, a low-tech solution with a significant impact would be rated higher than a solution that was more complex but less effective.